Bitcoin Gambling Guide

 For this reason, a number of platforms (particularly those operating dice games), will allow extremely small, objectively insignificant amounts, to be bet on their games.
 This minimum bet size makes bitcoin gambling extremely accessible, and will benefit those not willing to risk a lot of cash.

 Maximum Bitcoin Betting Limits

 The maximum bet size that you can bet with bitcoin will vary for platform to platform and game to game.
 For example, casinos don’t like their players being able to bet big on low house-edge games, as the variance can be too high and they could find themselves going broke if a few whales strike at the same time.

 That’s not to say the maximum bet size for bitcoin gambling wouldn’t be large enough for most players. mBit Casino for example, will allow their players to bet up to 2BTC on Blackjack, while others may limit that bet size to just 0.5BTC.
-As it stands there are no ‘super high-stakes’ websites for betting with bitcoin, however the vast majority of players should be satisfied with limits reaching well over 1BTC across most games.
+We have recently created a page dedicated to high stakes Bitcoin casinos, so high rolling players can now wager well in excess of several thousand dollars per bet.